Jogo do bicho: Criminal charges and political connections

 On 22 November 1991, the state's Attorney General Antônio Carlos Biscaia, filed a complaint and a request for imprisonment against the 14 members of Rio's Jogo do Bicho cúpula (central commission), whom he accuses of forming a gang that acted with the aim of guaranteeing and expanding its business not only in the illegal lottery, but also in drug trafficking.
 The investigation was launched in January 1986 and listed more than 60 murders related to their criminal enterprise.

-The bicheiros – Castor de Andrade, and his son Paulinho de Andrade; Ailton Guimarães Jorge, aka Capitão Guimarães; Anísio Abraão David; Luizinho Drummond; Antônio Petrus Kalil, aka Turcão, and his brother José Petrus Kalil, aka Zinho; Waldemiro Garcia, aka Miro, and his son Waldemir Paes Garcia, aka Maninho; Carlos Teixeira Martins, aka Carlinhos Maracanã; Raul Capitão; José Caruzzo Escafura, aka Piruinha; Haroldo Rodrigues Nunes, aka Haroldo Saens Pena; and Emil Pinheiro – were subsequently arrested for criminal association and forming armed gangs.
+The bicheiros – Castor de Andrade and his son Paulinho de Andrade; Ailton Guimarães Jorge ('Capitão Guimarães'); Anísio Abraão David; Luizinho Drummond; Antônio Petrus Kalil ('Turcão') and his brother José Petrus Kalil ('Zinho'); Waldemiro Garcia ('Miro') and his son Waldemir Paes Garcia ('Maninho'); Carlos Teixeira Martins ('Carlinhos Maracanã'); Raul Capitão; José Caruzzo Escafura ('Piruinha'); Haroldo Rodrigues Nunes ('Haroldo Saens Pena'); and Emil Pinheiro – were subsequently arrested for criminal association and forming armed gangs.

 In May 1993, judge Denise Frossard convicted them to six years of prison for criminal association.
 Formally, 53 deaths were attributed to the group.
 "The animal game is a deeply embedded cultural phenomenon with a certain romantic aura, and thus hard to eradicate," according to Frossard.
 "But it is also a quintessentially Brazilian way of laundering money and contributes greatly to the problem of impunity in this country."

 According to prosecutor Biscaia, the illicit organisation was a true Brazilian Mafia (he used the expression máfia tupiniquim).
 The bicheiros built an association with the principal goal to corrupt authorities and police and the elimination of 130 people.
 The superintendent of this association was Castor de Andrade.
 They were sentenced to six years each, the maximum sentence for racketeering.
 The sentence, however, was modified by the Supreme Federal Court (STF), which reduced the penalty by half.
 Through appeals, lawyers managed to exclude the offence of formation of an armed gang.
 In December 1996 they were all back on the streets, granted parole or clemency.

-In March, 1994, police raided the stronghold of Castor de Andrade in Bangu.
+In March 1994, police raided the stronghold of Castor de Andrade in Bangu.
 They seized 200 account books and 167 computer diskettes.
-Former president Fernando Collor de Mello, Rio governor Nilo Batista, São Paulo mayor Paulo Maluf, Rio mayor Cesar Maia, seven entrepreneurs, three judges, 12 congressmen and seven assemblymen, 25 police commissioners and 100 police officers were implicated.
+Former president Fernando Collor de Mello, Rio governor Nilo Batista, São Paulo mayor Paulo Maluf, Rio mayor Cesar Maia, seven entrepreneurs, three judges, 12 congressmen and seven assemblymen, 25 police commissioners, and 100 police officers were implicated.

-Antonio Petrus Kalil, Anísio Abraão David and Capitão Guimarães, at the time president of the Independent League of Samba Schools of Rio de Janeiro, were again arrested on April 12, 2007, together with 24 people, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
+Antonio Petrus Kalil, Anísio Abraão David and Capitão Guimarães, at the time president of the Independent League of Samba Schools of Rio de Janeiro, were again arrested on 12 April 2007, together with 24 people, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
 Raids by the Federal Police have uncovered big payoffs to judges, police officers, prosecutors and lawyers from the bosses who run the game.
 Mounds of documents have been seized and US$6 million in cash has been confiscated.